Close Menu

 Ammo Compatibility

-Special barrel tuning allows it to keep even high-velocity ammo subsonic.
+Special barrel tuning keeps it subsonic even with high-velocity ammo.

 However, hyper-velocity loads (like CCI Stinger) are discouraged due to only marginal ballistic gains and significantly louder reports.